pnp/blog/content/post/what-is-a-dev-tenant-and-why-would-you-want-one.md

 ---
-title: "What is a "Dev Tenant" and why would you want one?"
+title: 'What is a "Dev Tenant" and why would you want one?'
 date: 2021-01-11T06:31:00-05:00
 author: "Julie Turner"
 categories: ["Tooling"]